 Here we assume that the critical point is located at the origin and $Df$ denotes the matrix of first derivatives of the vector valued function $f$. $A$ is a $c\times c$ matrix having eigenvalues with zero real parts and $B$ is an $s\times s$ matrix having eigenvalues with non-zero real parts.\\ It is noted that a dynamical system with zero eigenvalues can always be rewritten into the above form by linear shifting and matrix coordinate transformations.
-We will show this construction explicitly when we discuss the non-canonical scalar field model below.\bigbreak \textbf{ Definition.} We call the space
+We will show this construction explicitly when we discuss the scalar field model below.\bigbreak \textbf{ Definition.} We call the space

-for $\delta$ sufficiently small, the centre manifold for the system (\ref{cm1}). \bigbreak Next, we need to construct this centre manifold explicitly.
+for $\delta$ sufficiently small, the center manifold for the system (\ref{cm1}). \bigbreak Next, we need to construct this center manifold explicitly.
 By differentiating the defining equation $v = h(u)$ with respect to the independent variable, we get $\dot{v} = Dh(u)\dot{u}$ where we used the chain rule.
 Eliminating $\dot{u}$ and $\dot{v}$ via (\ref{cm1}), one arrives and the following quasilinear partial differential equation which $h$ has to satisfy

 and the flow on the center manifold $W^c(0)$ is defined by the system of differential equations

 for all $u\in \mathbb{R}^c$ with $|u|<\delta$.